 - You do not have valid residence status, and to be allowed to stay in the Netherlands, you need a verblijfsvergunning (residence permit).
 If you are waiting for your residence permit to arrive, you do not have to register within 5 days.

 - You are unable to prove your identity.
 This may require additional investigation.
-Registration in the BRP can then wait until the outcome of this investigation.
+Registering with the municipality can then wait until the outcome of this investigation.
 After that, you will have to register.

 Laws and regulations (in Dutch)

 - Act on the Basic Registration of Persons, Articles 2.19, 2.20, 2.38 and 2.39